DS4SD/MolGrapher/README.md

 ```

 After downloading, the folder `models` from Hugging Face should be placed in: `./data/`.
-Models can be selected by modifying attributes of GraphRecognizer (in `./molgrapher/models/graph_recognizer.py`).
-NOTE: changing among the models requires multiple steps as detailed in this [issue](https://github.com/DS4SD/MolGrapher/issues/6#issuecomment-2132380848).
+Models can be selected by modifying attributes of GraphRecognizer in `./molgrapher/models/graph_recognizer.py` (The steps to follow are detailed in this [issue](https://github.com/DS4SD/MolGrapher/issues/6#issuecomment-2132380848)).

 ### Inference